microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 2. Copy and paste the C-CDA data into VS Code or a text editor of your choice.

-3. Refer back to the Azure API for FHIR [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data) for ```$convert-data``` on how to create a parameter request.
+3. Refer back to the Azure API for FHIR [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data#parameter-resource) for ```$convert-data``` on how to include parameters in the API request.

 4. You will need to format the C-CDA data so that it sits correctly in the JSON request body.

+__Hint:__ Look closely at the `""` quotation marks.
+All JSON keys and values must be surrounded by double quotes.
+However, quotes *within* these surrounding quotes must be escaped.

 5. When ready, copy and paste the C-CDA data into the body of the `Convert Data - CCDA` request in Postman.